spl0k/supysonic/docs/setup/install.rst

 Installing Supysonic
 ====================

-Supysonic is written in Python and supports Python 3.6 through 3.9.
-Python 3.10 and later are not yet supported.
+Supysonic is written in Python and supports Python 3.6 through 3.10.

 Linux
 -----